CosmoStat/sp_validation/README.md

   ```

 2. Load and run first notebook `main_set_up`:
-   Double-click in file manager tab on the left and run.
+   1. Double-click in file manager tab on the left.
+   2. Run notebook.

 3. Run all further notebooks:
    1. Double-click as above.